AtticusZeller/pdf2u/README.md

 ## Python API

-You can refer to the example in [main.py](https://github.com/funstory-ai/yadt/blob/main/babeldoc/main.py) to use BabelDOC's Python API.
+You can refer to the example in [main.py](https://github.com/atticuszeller/yadt/blob/main/pdf2u/main.py) to use pdf2u's Python API.

 Please note:

-1. Make sure call `babeldoc.high_level.init()` before using the API
+1. Make sure call `pdf2u.high_level.init()` before using the API

 2. The current `TranslationConfig` does not fully validate input parameters, so you need to ensure the validity of input parameters